SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

                                    ;mobile_android           ;hybris            ;basic        ;authorization_code,refresh_token,password,client_credentials    ;ROLE_CLIENT             ;secret          ;http://localhost:9001/authorizationserver/oauth2_callback;
    ```

-   When you import this sample (which is the same as the sample from the SAP Commerce Cloud documentation), you add the following client ID and password:
+   When you import this sample (which is the same as the sample that is provided in the SAP Commerce Cloud documentation), you add the following client ID and password:

     - client ID: `mobile_android`
     - password (or secret): `secret`

-   **Note:** This client ID and password are just samples.
-You would use something different for your production environments.
+   **Note:** The values for client ID and password are just samples.
+You would use different values for your production environments.

 4. Click the **Import content** button.